 - There was a system for recording and acting on significant events.
 Staff understood their duty to raise concerns and report incidents and near misses.
 Leaders and managers supported them when they did so. - There were adequate systems for reviewing and investigating when things went wrong.
 The service learned and shared lessons identified themes and took action to improve safety in the service.
-The service told us that they had no significant events in the past 12 months.
-We saw that significant events had occurred in other clinics in this service and these had been recorded and investigated.
+The service told us that they had four significant events / incidents in the past 12 months.
+We saw that significant events / incidents had been recorded and investigated.
 Staff we spoke to were able to give an example of an incident or a significant event. - The provider was aware of and complied with the requirements of the Duty of Candour.
 The provider encouraged a culture of openness and honesty.
 The service had systems in place for knowing about notifiable safety incidents